Sunset Plaza makes up an exclusive neighborhood in the Hollywood Hills nestled between the Bird Streets and Laurel Canyon.

 Nestled in a quaint valley on the western side of the area, The Hollywood Dell is known for its incredible canyon views and picturesque winding roads.
 Hollywood Dell real estate includes single-family dwellings, heavily influenced by Spanish Colonial Revival Style architecture.

-Beachwood & Bronson Canyon makes up an exclusive neighborhood in the canyons between Hollywood Dell, Los Feliz, and the Hollywood Flats.
+Beachwood and Bronson Canyon makes up an exclusive neighborhood in the canyons between Hollywood Dell, Los Feliz, and the Hollywood Flats.

 Franklin Village makes up a small and entertainment driven neighborhood between Hollywood Dell, WeHo Flats, Beachwood Canyon, and Los Feliz Blvd.